March 18

 Once you are satisfied with the work, make the final payment and notify your insurance company that the project is complete.
 If your policy includes recoverable depreciation, this is when you submit your final invoice to receive that held-back amount.
 Your insurer releases it after they confirm the work was completed.

-Keep every document related to this claim in one folder: permits, inspection reports, the adjuster’s report, your contractor’s estimate, the warranty documents, and your final payment receipt.
+Keep every document related to this claim in one folder: permits (if any were required), inspection reports, the adjuster’s report, your contractor’s estimate, the warranty documents, and your final payment receipt.
 Those records are useful for your next claim, your next roof inspection, and when you eventually sell the home.

 Pro tip: If anything about the final product does not look right, address it before the contractor leaves.
 A warranty call six months later is harder to resolve than a conversation on the day of completion.